 IoT Security + Why it Should Matter to You

-Last month, L-SPARK hosted the Secure IoT Challenge in partnership with Telus, Blackberry, and Queen’s University.
+Back in February 2020, before lockdown + COVID hit us here in Ontario, L-SPARK hosted the Secure IoT Challenge in partnership with Telus, Blackberry, and Queen’s University.
 L-SPARK’s Executive Managing Director, Leo Lax, had the privilege of chatting with Roop Mukherjee, Principal Architect for Blackberry, on Secure IoT and why it’s so important.

 Welcome!
 We’re here at the Secure IoT Hackathon Challenge at Queen’s University.

 Why was Blackberry interested in participating in this event?

 Our interests lie in the opportunity to secure things.
 We are involved in this project because IoT is an area where most people aren’t paying enough attention, and an industry that is experiencing explosive growth.
 We feel that we can add value in securing IoT to the cloud and back.

 So IoT stands for “Internet of Things”, which is ‘everything’ so to speak.

 You mentioned it’s under-secured.
 I would have assumed making sure it’s secured would have been the first thing on people’s mind.
 So, what do you think it is?
 Are people just not paying enough attention to the security surrounding IoT?

 I think the fact that it is ‘everything’ makes it harder to secure.

 When we talk about securing things in your home, traditionally you would be referring to a safe; if something needed securing, you put it in the safe.
 That’s how most of the data on our computers has been secured as well, in a vault on our computer.

 It’s easy to miss security when it comes to IoT because you don’t expect to need it for a chair, let’s say – what harm can it do to you?
 But when that chair is measuring your weight, or your blood pressure, and then sending that data off and up to someone – it’s a different story.